Section 44ADA – Presumptive Taxation Scheme for Professionals & Freelancers

 The assessee is also not required to maintain books of account under section 44AA if he files return under section 44ADA.
 However, such an assessee shall be expected to maintain minimum records such as bill books to verify his gross receipts as and when required.

-For F.y 2016-17, persons filing return under this section are required to pay advance tax in four installments.
-While in F.y 2017-18 such persons has to pay advance tax in one installment only, on or before 15th March of the financial year.
+Persons filing return under this section are also required to pay Advance tax.
+Freelancers/professionals opting for this scheme are required to pay advance tax in one installment only, on or before 15th March of the financial year.

 Examples